-A nerve root is a collection of nerve fibers emerging from the spinal cord.
+A nerve root is a collection of nerve fibers exiting the spinal cord.
 There are two types of nerve roots that branch off from the spinal cord:

-There are 31 pairs of spinal nerve roots (dorsal and ventral).
+There are 31 pairs of spinal nerve roots total.
 These nerve roots are connected to peripheral nerves, which are bundled nerve fibers that take motor and sensory signals to defined targets throughout the body.

-Spinal nerve roots exit the spinal canal by dermatomes through a space in between each spinal vertebra called the intervertebral foramen (or foraminal canal).
-There is a space like this at every level of the spinal column, so nerve roots are able exit and carry signals from the brain to the rest of the body.
+Spinal nerve roots exit the spinal canal by dermatomes through a space in between each spinal vertebra called the foramen, or foraminal canal.
+There is a space like this at every level of the spinal column, so nerve roots are able to exit and carry signals from the brain to the rest of the body.

 - Bulging discs